 - Large grassed area outside for games and activities.

 Little Tern and Kittiwake campsites are two fairly small campsites offering a peaceful camping experience.
 Either site can be booked with the wet weather building.

 - A small lobby with coat pegs and storage benches

 - A large carpeted room with tables and chairs

 - A fully fitted kitchen with a fridge/freezer.
 Cooker, microwave and tumble dryer.

 As well as this building there is Nellie’s Den which is a large timber-built hut (like a summer house) with some chairs and a table but no electricity.

 Both campsites are serviced by a toilet block which has hot and cold water with showers and handbasins.
 There is also a toilet and shower for disabled use.

 Want to know more?
 Or wish to find out availability?
 Contact the Booking Secretary via our Contact Us page.

-Download a general risk assessment for the site here.
+Download a general risk assessment for the Nellie Doubleday campsite here.